 - Startup companies

-But note that many of these securities aren’t very liquid.
-So it may not be the best option for someone nearing retirement or anyone who would need their funds soon.
+Note that many of these securities aren’t very liquid.
+So they may not be the best option for someone nearing retirement or anyone who would need their funds soon.

 When you open an account with Rocket Dollar, you also open a limited liability company (LLC) owned by your account.
 Rocket Dollar provides you with a checkbook and debit card linked to the LLC.
 You can use these to buy and sell securities.
 Your account is held at a partner bank.
 Rocket Dollars investment and banking partners are the access point to assets since Rocket Dollar is not a brokerage firm.